tsis-mobile-technology/VOLTUI/README.md

-ngular-seed — the seed for AngularJS apps
+angular-seed — the seed for AngularJS apps
 # tsis-volt-ui - tsis t-Studio

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.